diesh/Coaching-staging/_posts/2025-03-03-Building a career worth waking up to.md

 <li>What tests are you running?
 What experiments are you doing to see if a new direction is right for you?
 For example, taking on extra responsibilities at work, enrolling in a course or certification, or reading a book on something you want to learn about.</li>
 </ol>

 I’ve always tried to have a personal board of directors—a group of 3-4 people who meet with me 4 times a year for an organized session to discuss my career as if it were a company they were advising.
 By assigning them as my board, I don’t feel guilty hijacking an entire session to talk about _just my career_.
-It’s incredibly helpful to have the continuity and clarity of someone else’s eyes on your career.
+It’s mega helpful to have the continuity and clarity of someone else’s eyes on your career.

 I'd love to continue this conversation with you. <a href="#contact" class="next scrolly">Add me on Substack</a>, and let's navigate this chaotic career landscape together.
 If you are trying to figure out [what's next for your career](https://www.diesh.ca/NextUp.html), or need help understanding and [working on your leadership](https://www.diesh.ca/CoachingForLeaders.html) skills, <a href="#contact" class="next scrolly">hit me up</a>!